Secret Stonehenge: Mounds, Artifacts, and Intrigue

 Let us consider another unusual artifact that may have been associated with prehistoric surgery, which is worthy of our scholarly attention.
 Not far from Stonehenge, was an extraordinary ‘round barrow cemetery’- labelled as such by archaeologists in the 1950s - yet only a few of the mounds actually contained burials.
 Centuries ago, this was recognized by an antiquarian who observed: I cannot help remarking of having found so many empty cists [barrows].

 Round mound on Salisbury Plain.
 Image courtesy of Maria Wheatley

 A few miles south of Stonehenge and gracing the Salisbury Plain was another exceptionally large barrow that instantly aroused the attention of early excavators.
-Village rumours had hinted that the ancient round barrows housed gold, and so shepards, farmers and small landowners believing they were about to hit a golden jackpot reached for their shovels.
+Village rumors had hinted that the ancient round barrows housed gold, and so shepherds, farmers and small landowners believing they were about to hit a golden jackpot reached for their shovels.
 Previously, the mounds had stood virtually unmolested for nearly 4000 years.